 Your company name is the one thing that people will use to describe you for as long as you’re in business.
-A great company name is a huge asset that drives your business forward.
-The wrong company name is a roadblock to success that can cost you money (lots of it).
+A great company name is an asset that drives your business forward.
+The wrong company name is a roadblock to success that will cost you money.

-The 5 Elements Of A Great Company Name
+The 5 Elements Of A Unique Company Name

 - Timeless – Don’t name your company after a trend or fad.
 All trends end.
 Following a trend or fad will put an expiration date on your company name.

 - Memorable – Avoid generic names that nobody will remember.
 This is a huge mistake we see repeatedly.
 Unique names get remembered.
 Generic names are easily forgotten.
 A1 Construction is easily confused with A+ Construction.

 - Flexible – Leave room for your business to grow and adapt.
 Don’t name your company ‘Toilet Depot’ and be left scrambling when you want to sell faucets.
 Nobody wants to buy faucets from Toilet Depot!